S0la1re/Product-Ranking-AB-Testing/README.md

 Control Group: Mean = 3.97%, CI = [3.95%, 4.00%]<br>
 Experiment Group: Mean = 4.33%, CI = [4.31%, 4.36%]

+P-value (5.98e-81) is lower than 0.05, so we can reject the null hypothesis.
+(Ha): The conversion rate between the old and new ranking algorithms is different.

 #### Visualization
 ![Conversion_Rate_with_95_Confidence_Intervals_after_bootstrapping](images/Conversion_Rate_with_95_Confidence_Intervals_after_bootstrapping.png)